adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 #### 08.Create-Recursive-Directories
 - Create batch directories from a csv file recursively in local or shared directories.

-#### 09.Get-ADUsers-LastLogon-And-InactiveUsers-LastDays
+#### 09.Get-ADUsers-LastLogon
-- *Get-ADUsersLastLogon.ps1*: Get the last logon specific users Active Directory (load .csv) by traversing querying in all available Domain Controllers.
+- Get the last logon specific users Active Directory (load .csv) by traversing querying in all available Domain Controllers.

-- *Get-ADUsers-Inactive-LastDays.ps1*: Get the last login of Active Directory users for the last 90 days (modify the $Time variable).
-Search only enabled AD users and export the output in a csv file.

 #### 10.Change-Attributes-ADUsers
 - Modify Active Directory User Account Attributes, loading a list of users from a CSV file.